 NEED A PACEMAKER SURVEY / MEDICAL DEVICE ELECTROMAGNETIC INTERFERENCE (EMI) ENVIRONMENTAL SITE SURVEY?

-If your company has an employee with a biomedical implant and needs medical clearance from either their doctor and / or your EH&S / medico-legal department or company doctor, and you have concerns about the EMF exposure in your workplace, then you have come to the right place.
+If your company has an employee with a biomedical implant and needs a “return to work” medical clearance from either their doctor and / or your EH&S / medico-legal department or company doctor, and / or you have concerns about the EMF exposure in your workplace, then give us a call.
 ScanTech has extensive experience with pacemaker EMF surveys and other potential EMF / EMI surveys for any type of biomedical implant with respect to the following types of work environments and more:

 - Manufacturing facilities